guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

-# Hole 5 to Hole 6
+# Hole 6 to Hole 7

-Change the code in hole 5 to be identical to the code on hole 6, both implenentation and tests can change.
+Change the code in hole 6 to be identical to the code on hole 7, both implenentation and tests can change.

 ## Refactorings

-- Tackle feature envy
+- Tackle data class
-  - Move method
+  - Move behaviour from classes to data class

 ## Tips